KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 Connect your transmitter BBC micro:bit and click ``|Download|``.
 Let's try the code and see how it controls the speed on the :MOVE Motor.

 ### Step 12
 Did the :MOVE Motor only drive when the micro:bit was tilted backwards?
 Let's change this so that when the micro:bit is tilted forwards, the :MOVE Motor drives forwards.
-This is where we need to check if the variable "pitch" is a negative number.
+To do this we need to check if the variable "pitch" is a negative number.
 Change the ``||logic:if||`` condition from greater than ``||logic:>||`` to less than ``||logic:<||``.
 #### ~ tutorialhint
 ```blocks